Metiochus and Parthenope

-Metiochus and Parthenope (Μητίοχος καὶ Παρθενόπη, Mētiokhos kai Parthenopē) is an ancient Greek novel that, in a translation by the eleventh-century poet ‘Unṣurī, also became the Persian romance epic Vāmiq u ‘Adhrā, and the basis for a wide range of stories about the 'lover and the virgin' in medieval and modern Islamicate cultures.
+Metiochus and Parthenope (Μητίοχος καὶ Παρθενόπη, Mētiokhos kai Parthenopē) is an ancient Greek novel that, in a translation by the eleventh-century poet ‘Unṣurī, also became the Persian romance epic Vāmiq u ‘Adhrā, and the basis for a wide range of stories about the 'lover and the virgin' in medieval and modern Islamic cultures.

 Greek text

 Metiochus and Parthenope is similar in style to Chariton's Chaereas and Callirhoe, from the first century BC or AD, and so is presumed to be equally old, making it one of the first prose novels in the Western literary tradition.
 The text survives only in small fragments of papyrus from Egypt, but references in Greek literature of the Roman period, a Syrian mosaic of c.
 200 depicting the protagonists, and another from Zeugma, Commagene, shows the story's continued importance during the Roman period.

 Drawing on surviving sources, Hägg and Utan reconstruct the following plot (The story refers to historical figures, but is anachronistic and fundamentally fictional.): Metiochus is the eldest son of Miltiades.
 However, his stepmother Hegesipyle plots against him in favour of her own children.
 So, along with his friend Theophanes, he flees his home (on the Thracian Chersonese), seeking the court of his distant relative Polycrates on Samos.
 There he meets Polycrates's daughter Parthenope at the temple of Hera.
 They fall instantly in love.
 Polycrates invites Metiochus to a symposium, and the discussions on love at this event are the main surviving part of the Greek text.